Rice, dashi sauce, chicken, and egg all combined in one bowl: that’s oyakodon for you!

 Special oyakodon pan

-Before we start cooking, I want to tell you about the special pan they use in Japan.
+Before we start cooking, I want to tell you about this special oyakodon pan (full guide here!) they use in Japan.

 Although you don’t need this to start making oyakodon, cooking and serving the dish from this pan is the authentic Japanese experience.